oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 ## Result Highlights
 The following graphic showcases the predicted ticket prices for each seat in an individual game scaling from highest (red) to the lowest priced tickets (green): &nbsp;<br>
 ![Image](/assets/nba/arena_heatmap.png)
+Aside from seat variables, the factors that lead to higher ticket prices were:
+- Better & bigger market opponents
+- Star Player Availability (Steph Curry)
+- Weekend games & games earlier in the day
+- Purchasing tickets further out from the game

 &nbsp;<br>